Rangi42/polishedcrystal/README.md

 - **Storage System Redesign:** The PC storage interface is more like modern Pokémon games.
 You can switch boxes, move Pokémon around, and manage your party with minimal saving hassles.
 - **HGSS-Inspired Pokédex:** The new Pokédex includes base stats, egg groups, and a more comprehensive encounter map showing *all* methods of obtaining Pokémon.
 - **Enhanced Overworld Weather:** Instead of just darkening the screen, you’ll now see proper rain, snow, or sandstorms in applicable areas.
-- **Revamped Stats Screen:** Shows nature, abilities, seen and caught data, and more.
+- **Revamped Summary Screen:** Replaces the vanilla stats screen.
+Shows nature, abilities, seen and caught data, and more.

 ## Features